gchehab/sql_inject_sandbox/README.md

 A simple toolkit to learn and experiment with SQL Inject vulnerable application.

 ## Description
 This project was written as a learning tool on SQL Injection.
 I used the php as the framework as it is relatively simple to understant and to change, however, as it was to be a learning tool, its code was intended to be vulnerable.
+The original article is on the Computer Science section at baeldung.com

 ## Disclaimer
 As a vulnerable application, meant for educational purposes only, Its use, or parts of it, is strongly non-advisable.
 Use at your own risk.